 If you’re out on the boat looking for an alligator gar, keep an eye out for schooling baitfish (such as shad, shiners, or freshwater mullet).
 When baitfish break the water like they’re being chased by a predator, this indicates that alligator gar are likely nearby.

 For the best chance at catching an alligator gar, cast your line into the deeper parts of the channel.
 To allow the alligator gar to take its bait and move with it, leave your spool open and for a few clicks, let the gar run.
+It's important to allow an alligator gar enough time to swallow the bait and hook before reeling since alligator gar usually travel a substantial distance before they eat the bait.
+This is because, unlike most, the alligator gar has a bony upper jaw, meaning they are less prone to being firmly hooked.

 To know you’ve actually got an alligator gar hooked, you may notice the fish “torpedo” across the water or dive deeper into the water.
 If this happens, lower your rod towards the alligator gar, and after the line pulls tight wait around 10 seconds.